-- Declarations can be made by submitting a copy of the horse’s breed papers and the All-Breeds Awards Declaration Form to USDF.
+- Declarations can be made by submitting a copy of the horse’s breed papers, All-Breeds Awards Declaration Form and $35 declaration fee to USDF.

 - Owners of foals who have not yet received breed papers from their organization may submit, prior to September 30 of the award year, a letter from the PO stating that the foal is eligible for the Adequan®/USDF All-Breeds Awards.

 - Foal letters of eligibility will remain on file only through December 31 of the foal year.